There are three main methods you can use to determine if your dog is a purebred Lab. These are a visual assessment, a DNA test, and pedigree papers.

 Remember that many purebred dogs have mismarks or poor conformation, so if you have pedigree papers for him, he is probably purebred no matter what he looks like.

-If you know your dog is a cross breed and you want to know more about his ancestry and what type of dogs his parents were, you can get a DNA identification carried out.
+If you know your dog is a cross breed and you want to know more about his ancestry or what type of dogs his parents were, you can get a DNA identification carried out.

 You can buy a test kit from Amazon which contains instructions and equipment for taking a cheek swab and for sending it off to a laboratory to be analyzed.